 Fot. kreska_ / Agata Krajewska

-In contrast to advanced AI solutions, automation based on BPMs does not require as much computational power, making it less environmentally taxing.
-Solutions like Flowee are less energy-intensive, which aligns better with sustainability strategies.
-By consuming less energy, companies can better manage their carbon footprint, which is significant in the face of global climate challenges.
-For example, using software robots (RPA) to automate processes significantly reduces paper and electricity consumption, allowing for more environmentally friendly resource management.
+Unlike advanced AI solutions, automation based on BPM systems does not require high computing power.
+This makes it less burdensome for the environment.
+Solutions like Flowee are less energy-intensive.
+Therefore, they better align with sustainability strategies.
+Lower energy consumption helps companies manage their carbon footprint more effectively.
+In the face of global climate challenges, this truly matters.
+For example, using software robots (RPA) to automate processes significantly reduces paper and electricity usage.
+This allows for more environmentally responsible resource management.

 Fot. kreska_ / Agata Krajewska

-Finally, automation requires careful planning and project management.
-Companies must thoroughly analyze which processes can and should be automated to avoid mistakes and inefficiencies.
-This process often begins with an inventory and mapping of all processes in the organization,allowing the identification of areas that can provide the greatest benefits.
-Conducting a thorough analysis and implementation strategy is a step that cannot be skipped if we want to automate successfully.
+Finally, automation requires thorough planning and project management.
+Companies need to carefully analyze which processes can and should be automated to avoid mistakes and inefficiencies.
+This process often begins with the inventory and mapping of all processes within the organization.
+This helps identify the areas that can bring the greatest benefits.
+Conducting a detailed analysis and creating an implementation strategy is a step that cannot be skipped if the goal is to implement automation successfully.

 [1] The "temperature" of generative AI refers, in short, to its level of creativity and specificity.
 The lower the temperature, the more concrete it is.
 The higher the temperature, the more creative it becomes.